 GOALS AND TREATMENT DECISIONS

-Physicians should discuss the goals of care with patients, as well as relevant and accurate information about diagnosis, current clinical circumstances, likely trajectory and prognosis, and ...
+Physicians should discuss the goals of care with patients, as well as relevant and accurate information about diagnosis, current clinical circumstances, ...